JukeKing087/Web-RPG-Clicker/notes.md

 ## Day Four

-Not much as happened. took 5 hours to get some json to work. now im going to have to get the /users to work.
+1. Not much as happened. took 5 hours to get some json to work. now im going to have to get the /users to work.
 Pain in the ass. no clue what im doing. i wish it was so much easier. wrist still hurts too. feels like im completely redoing all my code. had a working drop system back on day 2 and a working /database

+## Day Five

+## Day Six

+1. I'm at the other house now, I got a TON working. in the last 7 hours, dinner to 1, i got the gui to work, along with clicking AND a logging system.
+I updated the layout for everything too.
+Updated database to have clicks and col currency. **I LEARNED THE DATABASE DOESN'T UPDATE, SO WHEN YOU MAKE SOMETHING NEW, YOU HAVE TO DELETE THE SAVE OR DO IT MANUALLY!** so that might be a problem in the future, but we can get around that right?
+Wrist Update: Doesn't hurt at all anymore, just dont move it up.

 # Notes